Protect Kenilworth Square

 Hybrid grass is a product created by combining natural lawn grass with reinforcing synthetic fibres.

 St Mary’s College Rathmines initially proposed not only to construct a 4G synthetic / plastic pitch, but also a hybrid pitch in Kenilworth Square.
 They subsequently indicated that the hybrid pitch would be a reseeded grass pitch.
-As residents of Kenilworth Square were kept in the dark about St Marys College Rathmines plans for Kenilworth Square for four years, it is not surprising that they do not have confidence in what the future holds for the Square.
+As residents of Kenilworth Square were unaware of St Marys College Rathmines plans for Kenilworth Square for four years, it is not surprising that they do not have confidence in what the future holds for the Square.
 Natural grass is the most efficient surface with regard to ecological and economic sustainability.
 It is naturally self-renewing.
 Due to the use of artificial fibres, hybrid ‘turf’ will sooner or later need to be replaced.
 In addition, many landscape authorities are unhappy that hybrid pitches introduce artificial fibres into natural substrate.
 The effects of this are still not fully understood.

 Hybrid Grass Composition